keiranworrell/terraform-challenge/README.md

 I've also assumed minimal difference in environment config for dev and prod, so their terraform.tfvars files are relatively small.
 If further differences in configuration are needed, such as different vpc_cidr block, then the default in the root variables.tf could be removed and the variable set in each terraform.tfvars file.

+Another assumption made is the size of the Auto Scale Group for the EC2s.
+I have set the desired size to 2, the minimum size to 2, and the maximum size to 4.
+This is exposed in the root variables.tf, but if it was desired to have more instances for the prod environment than the dev, these defaults could be removed and then new values set in each environment's terraform.tfvars file.

+I have also assumed that the desired database is mysql version 8.0, running on a db.t3.micro RDS instance.
+This can easily be configured by altering the variables.tf in the RDS module, or by passing in values for the db_engine, db_engine_version, and instance_class variables when calling the module.

 ### Additions